-The resources in the EOSC Compute Platform are offered by service providers that either run their own data centers or rely on community, private and/or public cloud services.
+Resources in the EOSC Compute Platform are offered by service providers that either run their own data centres or rely on community, private and/or public cloud services.
 More specifically, these service providers offer:

-- Single Sign-On (SSO) via EGI Check-in allows users to login with their institutional (community) credentials. - Global image catalogue at AppDB with pre-configured virtual machine images. - Resource discovery features to easily understand which providers are supporting your community, and what are their capabilities. - Global accounting that aggregates and allows visualization of usage information. - Monitoring of availability and reliability to ensure SLAs are met.
+- Single Sign-On (SSO) via EGI Check-in, which allows users to login with their institutional (community) credentials. - Global image catalogue at AppDB, with pre-configured virtual machine images. - Resource discovery features, to easily understand which providers are supporting a scientific community, and what their capabilities are. - Global accounting that aggregates and allows visualisation of usage information. - Monitoring of availability and reliability, to ensure SLAs are met.